Nephroptosis

-Nephroptosis is rare and abnormal condition in which the kidney drops down (ptosis) into the pelvis when the patient stands up.
+Nephroptosis (from Ancient Greek νεφρός (nephrós), meaning "kidney", and πτῶσις (ptôsis), meaning “falling, fall”), is a rare and abnormal condition in which the kidney drops down into the pelvis when the patient stands up.
 It is more common in women than in men.
 It has been one of the most controversial conditions in terms of both its diagnosis and its treatments.

 Symptoms and signs

-Nephroptosis is asymptomatic in most persons.
-However, nephroptosis can be characterized by violent attacks of colicky flank pain, nausea, chills, hypertension, hematuria and proteinuria.
-Persons with symptomatic nephroptosis often complain of sharp pains that radiate into the groin.
-Many persons also suggest a weighing feeling on the abdomen.
+Nephroptosis is asymptomatic in most people.
+However, nephroptosis can be characterized by violent attacks of flank pain (renal colic), nausea, chills, hypertension, hematuria and proteinuria.
+Those with symptomatic nephroptosis often complain of sharp pains that radiate into the groin.
+Many patients also suggest a weighing feeling on the abdomen.
 Pain is typically relieved by lying down.
-It is believed that flank pain on standing that is relieved by lying down is due to movement of the kidney causing intermittent renal tract obstruction.
+It is believed that this is because, as standing up causes the kidney to drop down, the organ "kinks off" urinary tract drainage, causing an obstruction, and movement of the kidney upon lying down relieves this pressure.
 The attack of colic pain is called 'Dietl's crisis' or 'renal paroxysm'.

+Due to the rarity of the condition and its relatively vague symptoms, patients are often initially misdiagnosed.
+Many doctors are either unfamiliar with the condition or skeptical that the condition exists at all.

 Cause

 It is believed to result from deficiency of supporting inferior pararenal fasciae.